Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/ina-entry.md

 Ina began her journey with a more reserved demeanor than most.
 Despite being placed in the same [guild](#entry:guilds-entry) as some of the most eccentric individuals in the kingdom, she remained calm and collected throughout.
 She quickly bonded with others, most notably entangling herself with the [Hot Pink One](#entry:irys-entry), whom she declared her eternal consort as early as Day 2, and with Bijou, whom she lovingly regarded as a sister—bonded over the shared memory of a "wooden shovel."

 > G-guys, I thought we're supposed to represent empathy...
+> Am I right to be in this guild?
+These folks seem little...

 Upon conquering the [Eldritch Horror Dungeon](#entry:eldritch-horror-dungeon-entry), she recovered memories of herself as Ninomae Ina'nis, a priestess who cared for and tended to lingering souls, sending them off with a smile.